gyongyeee/vscode-extension-tdd/README.md

-# TDD Code Extension
+# TDD Zen

-TDD is a simple extension for keep in the screen code files and it's corresponding test files.
+TDD Zen is a simple extension for keep in the screen code files and it's corresponding test files.

 ## Features